 Reporting Conflicts of Interest

-Articles should be published with statements or supporting documents, such as the IJVS conflict of interest form, declaring:
+Articles should be published with statements or supporting documents if needed, declaring:

 - Authors’ conflicts of interest; and